bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 The hippocampal early representation have been hypothesized to buffer novel explicit motor sequence learning and concur to the reactivations of the distributed network for reprocessing during offline periods, though progressively disengaging afterward [@albouy_hippocampus_2013].
 Our novel findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies their previously reported activity change in the course of MSL [@lehericy_distinct_2005;@jankowski_distinct_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017].

-While our results show that the distributed representational network during learning is reorganized during memory consolidation, the present study was not designed to investigate the space of hippocampal and striatal sequence representation that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
+While our results show that the distributed representational network during learning is reorganized during memory consolidation, the present study was not designed to investigate which  of hippocampal, striatal or cerebellar sequence representation that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
 Notably, the respective extrinsic and intrinsic skill encoding in hippocampal and striatal systems remains to be assessed.

 Interestingly, our study investigated sequence representations after limited training and following sleep-dependent consolidation while previous research compared sequences intensely trained for multiple days to newly acquired ones [@wiestler_skill_2013].
 Therefore, in our study, sequence representations may further evolve, strengthen or decline with either additional training or offline memory reprocessing supported in part by sleep.